tinacms/tina.io/content/docs/ui/styles.md

 ---
 title: Styles
 prev: /docs/ui/alerts
-next:
+next: null
+last_edited: '2020-11-30T02:52:56.060Z'
 ---

-The `@tinacms/styles` package serves as the foundation for all Tina UI components.
-It contains a number of related elements:
+# The `@tinacms/styles` package serves as the foundation for all Tina UI components.
+It contains a number of related elements: BLA

-- Definitions for a range of CSS custom properties that define color, spacing, sizing & timing of Tina components.
+* Definitions for a range of CSS custom properties that define color, spacing, sizing & timing of Tina components.
-- `Theme` — this contains `GlobalStyles` (for Tina CSS custom properties) and a `FontLoader` for [Inter](https://rsms.me/inter/).
+* `Theme` — this contains `GlobalStyles` (for Tina CSS custom properties) and a `FontLoader` for [Inter](https://rsms.me/inter/).
-- `ResetStyles`— a wrapper component that applies `TinaResetStyles` CSS.
+* `ResetStyles`— a wrapper component that applies `TinaResetStyles` CSS.
-- The `Button` & `IconButton` components which are used throughout Tina.
+* The `Button` & `IconButton` components which are used throughout Tina.

 ## CSS Custom Properties